Usbac/wolff/README.md

 ## Contributing

-Currently Wolff is quite stable but it's still a work in progress, new features will be added soon and the core structure may change a little over time.
+Currently Wolff is quite stable but it's still a work in progress.

 Any contribution or support to this project in the form of a pull request or message will be highly appreciated.